saitejagoudnakka/my2-Nakka/README.md

 ```

-Here is the quick link for the snippets source [link](https://css-tricks.com/new-snippet-buttons/)
+Here is the quick link for the snippets source:  [link](https://css-tricks.com/new-snippet-buttons/)